johnswords/sora-chrome-plugin/README.md

    - **Top Users Who Follow You**: Ranked by follower count
    - **Top Users Who Don't Follow Back**: Ranked by follower count
 4. Click any user card to open their profile
+5. Scroll to **Full Analysis Export** and choose:
+   - **Copy Full Follow Report** for a clipboard-friendly text summary of every tracked account
+   - **Download Follow Report** for a CSV saved to your Downloads folder (includes category, follower counts, timestamps)

 ### Settings